-Leavenworth is a famous Bavarian village offering the chance to experience German culture right in the United States.
+Leavenworth is a famous Bavarian village offering festivalgoers the chance to experience German culture in the United States.
 Located at the eastern edge of the Cascade Mountains, it’s absolutely stunning all year-round, but the fall is one of the best times to visit with beautiful autumn foliage highlighting its striking beauty.
-Plan to come during one of the first three weekends in October and you’ll be able to attend one of the top Oktoberfests in the entire country, which draws visitors from across the globe.
+Held October 4th-5th, 11th-12th and 18th-19th in 2019, you’ll be able to attend one of the top Oktoberfests in the entire country, which draws visitors from across the globe.

 YOU'RE ALL SET!